 I teach Chi Kung with an emphasis on connecting with yourself and nature.
 My chi kung is based on the five elements and classes focus on the season in hand and the work will help us bring ourselves more into alignment with the turning of the seasons.
-Where ever possible I teach outside and I run classes in Teddington and offer individual sessions in the local area.
+Where ever possible I teach outside and I offer individual sessions in the local area.

-Contact to enquire about classes or book a private session with me.
+Contact to book a private session with me.

 Thirty spokes share the hub of a wheel;

 yet it is its center that makes it useful.